Voting Record — Mark Jenkinson MP, Workington (25792)

 Commons2 Sep 2020Recall of MPs (Change of Party Affiliation) Bill — Expulsion from the House of Commons of MPs who Voluntarily Change Political Party minorityaye Rebel

-2 Mar 2020Became Member, Business, Energy and Industrial Strategy Committee
+2 Mar 2020Became Member, Business and Trade Committee

 Policy Comparisons